ChandraCXC/iris-docs/markdown/bugs/index.md

   * Deleted model components are not removed automatically from the model expression.

   * Highlighting and deleting multiple models from the Components list simultaneously may result in the deletion of unhighlighted models.
 Delete models from the Components list one-at-a-time for desirable results.

+### <a name="tried-calling-sherpa"></a> "Tried calling Sherpa 100 times every 100 milliseconds.
+Giving up"

+This error may occur when doing one of the following operations:

+  * redshifting
+  * interpolating
+  * calculating integrated fluxes
+  * fitting
+  * calculating confidence intervals
+  * evaluating the model

+If this happens, it is possible that the Sherpa connection stalled out.
+To remedy this issue, open a new terminal, kill any currently-running `sherpa-samp` processes, start a new `iris` conda environment and launch a new `sherpa-samp` process.

+        $ pkill sherpa-samp
+        $ bash
+        $ source activate iris    # or whatever you've named the environment (iris) $ sherpa-samp

+Then try to do the operation again.
+You shouldn't lose any of your data if you see this error.

+**NOTE:** When you are finished with Iris, you will need to end the sherpa-samp process manually with

+    pkill sherpa-samp

 |   |
 |--:|